oven-sh/bun/docs/runtime/index.md

 import bunfig from "./bunfig.toml";
 ```

+## WASM

-As of v0.5.2, experimental support has been for the [WebAssembly System Interface](https://github.com/WebAssembly/WASI) (WASI), you can run `.wasm` binaries.
+As of v0.5.2, experimental support exists for WASI, the [WebAssembly System Interface](https://github.com/WebAssembly/WASI).
+To run a `.wasm` binary with Bun:

 ```bash
 $ bun ./my-wasm-app.wasm